LekoArts/gatsby-themes/README.md

 ### Testing

+#### Jest

+Some parts of the codebase have unit tests written with Jest to ensure the correct functionality, e.g. custom hooks or utility functions.

+You can run `yarn test` to run all tests, `yarn test:watch` to run Jest in watch mode.
+Feel free to improve the code base with additional tests!

 #### Cypress

 The Cypress tests are written in TypeScript, too, and hence need to be compiled before usage.
 Run the following script for development: